versioninfo()Biostat/Biomath M257 Homework 7

 @show lmm.σ²

-@show lmm.L * transpose(lmm.L)
+@show lmm.L * transpose(lmm.L)9.1 Correctness

-You get 10 points if the following code does not throw AssertError
+You get 10 points if the following code does not throw AssertError.

 # objective at solution should be close enough to the optimal

-@assert update_em!(lmm) > -2.840059e6
+@assert update_em!(lmm) > -2.840059e69.2 Efficiency

 My median run time 5ms.
 You get 10 points if your median run time is within 1s.

-# this is the points you get
+bm_em = @benchmark fit!($lmm) setup = (init_ls!(lmm))# this is the points you get

-clamp(1 / (median(bm_em).time / 1e9) * 10, 0, 10)
+clamp(1 / (median(bm_em).time / 1e9) * 10, 0, 10)10 Q10.
+(10 pts) EM vs Newton type algorithms

 Contrast EM algorithm to the Newton type algorithms (gradient free, gradient based, using Hessian) in HW6, in terms of the stability, convergence rate (how fast the algorithm is converging), final objective value, total run time, derivation, and implementation efforts.